LANEING-AVIATION/Cleanser/README.md

-# Cleanser-The Cleanser Project
+# Cleanser-The Cleanser Project: Phase One

-### The future belongs to those who believe in the beauty of their dreams. -Eleanor Roosevelt
-### I have incorporated GIT development into the following courses: (21 02 83) .
-Semester Autumn 2024.
+After a full year of continuous exploration and research in the first year of college, we have formulated the plan for the first phase of this project.

+## Schedule

+**Fall Semester 2024**

+- **Programming Activities:** Every Monday and Wednesday
+- **Session Duration:** Four periods per programming day, each lasting 45 minutes

 ![The Cleanser Project](https://github.com/LANEING-AVIATION/Cleanser/blob/main/Homepage/init.jpg)